Xilinx/PYNQ/docs/source/pynq_libraries/arduino.rst

+.. _arduino:

 Arduino
 =======

-An Arduino IOP is available to control the Arduino interface.
-The Arduino IOP is similar to the PMOD IOP, but has some additional internal peripherals (extra timers, an extra I2c, and SPI, a UART, and an XADC).
+The Arduino subpackage is a collection of drivers for controlling peripherals attached to a Arduino port.

 An Arduino connector can be used to connect to Arduino compatible shields to FPGA pins.
 Remember that appropriate controllers must be implemented in an